 Tower tours have now recommenced and on-line booking is available.
+Numbers are strictly limited so to be sure of a place book online below.
 Tickets can also be purchased on the day (depending on availability), from our Tourist Information Point linked to the Cathedral Shop.

-Once you have purchased tickets, the meeting place for the Tower Tours is by the Cathedral Font.
+Once you have purchased tickets, the meeting place for the Tower Tours is on the south side by the vaulted ceiling.

 Join our Tower Guides on an exciting journey where you will learn more about the origins of our Cathedral church and about its continuing development over the last century culminating in our most exciting project in recent years; the building of our 160ft Millennium tower which was finished only in 2005.
 The magnificent Vaulted Ceiling followed in 2010.